Adhesive Capsulitis

 Complications

-A small proportion of patients will never regain a full range of motion but will regain movement beyond that required to perform activities of daily living.
+small proportion of patients will never regain a full range of motion but majority regain movement beyond that required to perform activities of daily living.

-In some patients the progression of symptoms may persist beyond two years and adhesive capsulitis may recur in the contralateral shoulder.
+In some patients, the progression of symptoms may persist beyond two years and adhesive capsulitis may occur in the contralateral shoulder.

 Key Points